qqqq-collab/enterprise-resources/terraform-k8s-codecov/README.md

+**Note: This module is provided purely as an example, and not an official Codecov Enterprise Deployment Strategy.
+If you want to use this configuration to test codecov enterprise on your own, internally maintained, cluster, that is fine.
+Codecov, however, will not support its use in production environments.
+Nor will we provide support for this module's installation or continued use.**

 # Codecov terraform module for kubernetes

 This module provides an example of how to set up Codecov Enterprise in a kubernetes cluster.

+It is *highly* recommended to deploy Codecov Enterprise into a managed k8s cluster on one of the major cloud providers: AWS, GCP, Azure.
+Those terraform configurations are supported and provided elsewhere in this repository.
+Codecov will fully support these configurations if problems arise as a result of their use.

 ## Prerequisites